MonomialIdeal Class¶

 returns

-iff it is a prime monomial ideal.
-Notes that this method executesself.standard_cover()
+Trueiff it is a prime monomial ideal.
+Notes that this method executesself.standard_cover()if it was not executed previously.EXAMPLE(Prime case):

 sage: from stdpairs import AffineMonoid, MonomialIdeal sage: A = matrix(ZZ,[[1,1],[0,1]]) sage: Q = AffineMonoid(A) sage: I = MonomialIdeal(matrix(ZZ,[[1],[0]]),Q) sage: I.is_prime() True sage: # After the first execution, it uses the pre-calculated result. sage: I.is_prime() True